openatx/uiautomator2/README.md

 * Multiple instances

-  Sometimes the screen may contain multiple views with the same properties, e.g., text, then you will have to use the "instance" property in the selector to pick one of the qualifying instances, like below:
+  Sometimes the screen may contain multiple views with the same properties, e.g. text.
+Then you will have to use the "instance" property in the selector to pick one of the qualifying instances, like below:

   ```python